The Probate Process in California

 B. BENEFICIARY DIES AFTER THE WILL-MAKER BUT BEFORE THE ESTATE IS DISTRIBUTED

-If the estate of a decedent is over $150,000 it will likely require a formal probate procedure.
+Prior to January 1, 2020, if the decedent owned property in California not exceeding $150,000 in value, the heirs or beneficiaries may file a simplified procedure with the Superior Court asking for an order to determine their right to take the property without probate administration.
+Now, as of January 1, 2020, the amount is $166,250.
+If the estate of a decedent is over the monetary threshold (either $150,000 or $166,250) it will likely require a formal probate procedure.
 In that event, the court appointed personal representative of the estate must adhere to specific rules including rules applicable to a predeceased beneficiary’s inheritance.

-If you wish to gain more information on California probate, including California probate, or if you need the general assistance of a California probate lawyer, please contact me for a free consultation.
-You can reach me by phone at 760-989-4820, by email at [email protected] or through my online contact form.
+If you wish to gain more information on California probate, including Orange County, California probate, or if you need the general assistance of a California probate lawyer, please contact me for a free consultation.
+You can reach me by phone at (949) 243-0406, by email at [email protected] or through my online contact form.

 Disclaimer: This article is intended to provide general information.
 The content of this publication is for informational purposes only.
 Neither this publication nor its author is rendering legal or other professional advice or opinions on specific facts or matters.
 No attorney-client relationship is created by this advisory, nor by any response to the information herein, unless and until a conflicts review has been conducted by William K. Sweeney, and a written agreement containing all terms of representation has been signed.